 SB 117 provided $100 million to schools across California for personal protective equipment and cleaning supplies.
 It also allows our schools to maintain funding despite service and attendance disruptions.

 As always, patients who have severe symptoms, such as fever, cough, or difficulty breathing, should seek care immediately.
-Older patients and individuals who have underlying medical conditions or are immunocompromised should contact their physician early in the course of even mild illness.
+Older patients and individuals who have underlying medical conditions or are immunocompromised should contact their physician early, even in the event of mild illness.
 Mildly ill patients are encouraged to stay home and contact their healthcare provider by phone for guidance about clinical management.
 Santa Clara County has a helpful tool to find free COVID-19 testing sites.

-Refer to the Santa Clara County’s webpage on Home Isolation and Quarantine Guidance, which will continue to be updated to include testing and travel guidance for those who are vaccinated.
+Santa Clara County's webpage on Home Isolation and Quarantine Guidance, will continue to be updated to include testing and travel guidance for those who are vaccinated.

-Report concerns about a business, school, or healthcare provider at www.sccCOVIDconcerns.org.
+To report concerns about a business, school, or healthcare provider please visit www.sccCOVIDconcerns.org.

 Protecting Yourself and Others

-- Wear a cloth face mask when you need to leave the house to reduce asymptomatic transmission.
+- Wear a face mask when you need to leave the house to reduce asymptomatic transmission.